kubedb/docs/docs/guides/mssqlserver/quickstart/quickstart.md

-Run the following command to see the appbinding object created:
+Run the following command to see the created appbinding object:
 ```bash
 $ kubectl get appbinding -n demo -oyaml
 ```